scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 gathering, cleaning, and collection of statistics.
 For this case study we choose our data source to be the Twitter Data Streaming API [Rus13]_ [Twi15]_.
-Already, Python begins to demonstrate its usefulness, since it allows ready access to the Twitter API through, in particular, the python-twitter library [Ptw15]_.
+Already, Python begins to demonstrate its usefulness, since it allows ready access to the Twitter API through the python-twitter library [Ptw15]_.

 Another key feature of the case studies in DS501 is that we chose to use IPython notebooks [Per07]_ both to provide the assignments to the students and to have the students submit their results.
 Using IPython notebooks for both of these tasks provided a number of advantages.
-First and foremost, it let the instructors to provide the students with skeleton implementations of their assignments and allowed the students to focus on their learning objectives.
+First and foremost, it let the instructors provide the students with skeleton implementations of their assignments and allowed the students to focus on their learning objectives.
 Second, it provide a uniform and easy to use development environment for the student's